pumasecurity/puma-scan/README.md

 # Contributing

-Interested in contributing?
-Please contact support@pumascan.com for a Contributors License Agreement (CLA).
+Contributing is easy.
+First, agree to the Contributors License Agreement (CLA) and we'll add you as a contributor on the project.